gerph/riscos64-status/features/Module_Kernel_Introspection.md

 implementation.
 This component will provide the interfaces for reading information about the OS itself and about hardware.

+Providing stub implementation functions for the different interfaces will allow us to get a simple implementation provisioned, and then expanded as we have more of the system that we can read information from.

+The expectation is that there will be both command line versions of the implementation that can be used for testing, and a fake module which implements the equivalent of the `OS_*` SWI calls.
+This should mean that the subsequent integration to create the Kernel itself just has to hook the defined SWIs into the existing code.
+Or that the code can be hooked into the existing Kernel.

 ## Documentation

 URL: [PRM](http://www.riscos.com/support/developers/prm/)